danschmidt5189/yii-rest/README.md

 ## RESTController

-#### A few ideas borrowed from Symfony

 The RESTController introduces two new properties:

 - `$_restParams`: A form model representing the parameters passed to your controller actions.
+This is analogous to the `loadModel()` method in the standard Gii crud controllers, but in an OOP fashion.
 - `$_restAdaptor`: A class that maps client request data to `$_restParams` attributes.
+This is analogous to `CController::getActionParams()` in that it returns the raw request data bound to your action parameters.

 There are several benefits to including these new components:

 - To change how client requests are mapped to the back-end, we need only change the adaptor layer
 - We can seemlessly swap between parameter models having the same property interface.
-(E.g. one model for Admins and another for standard users.)
+(E.g. one model for admins and another for standard users.)
-- We can easily return informative API messages by validating the parameter model
+- We can easily return informative API error messages by validating the parameter model
+- We keep our controllers (and actions) super thin by delegating complex loading/initialization logic to dedicated classes.

 ### Example: CustomersController.php